IanGoodbody/ECE382_Lab8/README.md

 Up until this point the robot would stop once it reached a wall.
 However, the arking motion often caused the robot to loop around, hit a wall and stop.
 The right turn was then designed to adapt to these wall collisions.
 If the robot does not see a left turn and subsequently runs into a wall , it means that a right turn *might* be available.
-The robot then makes a 90 degree right tank turn, sees if the coast is clear, then continues moving forward.
+The robot then makes a 90 degree right tank turn (wheels move in opposite directions), sees if the coast is clear, then continues moving forward.

 Without using the right sensor and just the left wall and right turn functions, the robot was able to make one brief (and undocumented) complete run through the a functionality maze.

+##### Achieving Certifiable A Functionality

+After various steps calibrating the wheel duty cycles and movement times for each turn, it was realized that slowing down/shortening the runtime variable for routine moves would add robustness to the code and stability to the robot's movement by sampling the sensors more often.
+This ended up being the key to stable A functionality as the robot became less likely to run into a wall before sampling.

+The robot was only able to complete the maze in one direction.
+My best guess is that the shadows and lighting changed betwixt the two directions and that was complicating the sensor readings.

+#### Documentation

+C2C Park indicated that pauses between sensor reads helped cut down on interference between each read.